-On appeal, the Petitioner contends that the Director did not give due regard to his professional plan and statement; letters of recommendation; and industry reports and articles.
-In addition, the Petitioner relies, in part, on his over 18 years of experience in marketing and sales in the health consultancy field to establish the national importance of his proposed endeavor.
+On appeal, the Petitioner contends that the Director did not give due regard to his statement; business plan; letters of recommendation; and industry reports and articles.
+In addition, the Petitioner relies, in part, on his over 22 years of experience in the field of business and educational administration to establish the national importance of his proposed endeavor.
 However, the Petitioner's expertise and record of success in previous positions are considerations under Dhanasar's second prong, which "shifts the focus from the proposed endeavor to the foreign national."
 Id. at 890.
 The issue here is whether the Petitioner has demonstrated, by a preponderance of the evidence, the national importance of his proposed work.